G2P-Connect/specs/docs/Home.md

 For these reasons G2P Connect is **flexible** to enable DPG projects, Proprietary/Existing systems to **orchestrate** the flows based on various use case scenarios that are specific to country's operating requirements.

 ## Message Structure
-All communication using G2P Connect specifications have following structure
+All communications using G2P Connect specifications have following structure:

 | Field | Description |
 | ----- | ----------- |